 Serbia, Germany, Croatia, Hungary, Slovenia, Bulgaria, Bosnia & Herzegovina, Austria, Romania, Slovakia, Russia, Czechia, Italy

 The Unicredit Foundation offers three 3-year top-up fellowships in economic and financial subjects to be assigned to the three best departments or research institutes in Economics or Finance participating to the PhD job markets (US job market or any equivalent organization in Europe) in 2023/24.
 UniCredit Foundation awards €50,000 gross per year to each winning department for 3 years, for a total amount of €150,000 gross.

 Article 1 – General rules

-The competition is open to all departments in Economics or Finance (or related fields) from any universities or research institutes of the Eu countries where UniCredit operates1 which will participate to the job markets in 2022/23 in order to offer a tenure track position or post-doc position to outstanding job market candidates.
-In very special cases post-doc positions with non-explicit tenure track could be considered.
+The competition is open to all departments in Economics and/or Finance (or related fields) from any universities or research institutes of the EU countries where UniCredit operates1 which will participate to the job markets in 2023/24 in order to offer a tenure track position or post-doc position to outstanding job market candidates and have not received the fellowship in the two previous years.
+In special cases, post-doc positions with non-explicit tenure track can be considered.

 Article 2 - Applications Procedure and Deadline

 University departments or research institutes fulfilling the above eligibility requirements can only apply online via the application available on the Foundation’s website https://www.unicreditgroup.eu/it/unicreditfoundation.html.

 The documentation accompanying the application must be submitted exclusively online in a single PDF and must be written in English.

 Applications must be received by September 30, 2023.
 Failure to do so will result in exclusion from the competition.
 Once the procedure is completed and the deadline closed, candidate departments will receive via e-mail a confirmation message confirming the acceptance of the application.